bst-shaymaa/bst-shaymaa/README.md

 - 👋 Hi, I’m @bst-shaymaa
-- 👀 I’m interested in everything about DATA
+- 👀 I’m interested in everything about DATA and AI
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on some data analysis case study
 - 📫 How to reach me boussettachaymae@gmail.com

 <!---